 What is Restaurant Company Culture?

-In a recent survey conducted by Deloitte’s Human Capital, people found that roughly 86% of employees viewed culture as an important part of business.
+In a recent survey conducted by Deloitte’s Human Capital, it was found that roughly 86% of employees viewed culture as an important part of business.
 Most importantly, Deloitte found that only 28% of employees said they understood their company’s culture!

 How can any company, restaurant, or corporate, expect to deliver on their system of values if it is not widely understood?
 In order to establish these guiding principles, one must truly understand company culture at its core.

 Culture itself is accepted behavior, and the values and belief systems that promote these behaviors.
 If you want to build a successful restaurant, this needs to be understood clearly.
 Many restaurants attempt superficial changes like the small added perks mentioned above, but it must be understood that culture lies in a deeper place than this.

 With restaurants, culture must be all the more clear.
 Culture isn’t just a definition either, it’s what’s worn on your employees' faces as they hit the floor and greet guests, it’s in the way your managers coach your servers, it’s in your kitchen environment.

 Culture can also be defined as a symbiotic web of seamless interaction; a place where everyone relies on everyone to get the job done well.
 Simply put, if there is not a central purpose to what everyone is doing, why do it well?

 Culture is that purpose, it is that system of values that everyone understands and believes in.